-- 13. Following on from feedback received from rescue services the Board has developed an Implementation Tool for each Fire Standard. - 14.
+- 11. Following on from feedback received from rescue services the Board has developed an Implementation Tool for each Fire Standard. - 12.
 Each tool has been created to assist fire and rescue services in planning, delivering and reporting on their implementation of Fire Standards.
-They could also be used to provide useful evidence for HMICFRS inspections. - 15.
-The tools help services to record actions needed to be take to move toward achieving the Fire Standard.
-When first completed, it will provide a benchmark from which progress over time can be measured.
+They could also be used to provide useful evidence for HMICFRS inspections. - 13.
+The tools help services to record actions needed to be taken to move towards achieving the Fire Standard.
+When completed, they provide a benchmark from which progress over time can be measured.